-- B. It is anticipated that municipalities, taxing districts, and other public officials and entities will recognize and desire to benefit from the services of the Commission on Ethics.
+B. It is anticipated that municipalities, taxing districts, and other public officials and entities will recognize and desire to benefit from the services of the Commission on Ethics.
 The Commission on Ethics may be empowered to review, interpret, render advisory opinions, and enforce the County's Code of Ethics or similar ordinances, rules or regulations duly adopted by Palm Beach County or other local or municipal government, or any commission, bureau, district, or other governmental entity located in Palm Beach County, pursuant to agreements or memoranda of understanding between the Commission on Ethics and said governmental agency.
 The memorandum of understanding or agreement shall include a provision for fees to be paid to the Commission on Ethics from the public entity in exchange for such benefits at a rate established by the Commission on Ethics.
 All fees paid under any such agreement shall be used solely to fund the operations of the Commission on Ethics and its staff.
-Any such agreement or memorandum of understanding is subject to final approval of the Board, but such approval shall not be unreasonably withheld. - C. As set forth in the Palm Beach County Office of Inspector General Ordinance (Palm Beach County Ordinance 2009-XXX), the Commission on Ethics shall serve with one delegate each from the State Attorney's Office and Public Defender's Office for the Fifteenth Judicial Circuit to serve as a selection committee to select the Inspector General.
-Upon initiation of procedures for the removal of the Inspector General by the Board of County Commissioners or any other Funding Entity as described in the Palm Beach County Office of Inspector General Ordinance (Palm Beach County Ordinance No. 2009-), the Commission on Ethics shall further be authorized to independently investigate and report the results of such investigation to Board of County Commissioners and any other Funding Entity. - D. The Commission on Ethics shall from time to time review ordinances and state and federal laws relating to ethics in government and shall report and make recommendations to the Board of County Commissioners as it deems appropriate. - E. The Commission on Ethics shall develop and deliver ethics training and outreach programs for the benefit of county employees and officials, county vendors, non-profit corporations, and other entities that do business with or are regulated by the County.
+Any such agreement or memorandum of understanding is subject to final approval of the Board, but such approval shall not be unreasonably withheld.

+C. As set forth in the Palm Beach County Office of Inspector General Ordinance (Palm Beach County Ordinance 2009-XXXX), the Commission on Ethics shall serve with one delegate each from the State Attorney's Office and Public Defender's Office for the Fifteenth Judicial Circuit as the Selection Committee.
+The Selection Committee shall be authorized to select the Inspector General, to determine whether or not to renew the term of an Inspector General, and to remove the Inspector General as set forth in greater detail in the Palm Beach County Office of Inspector General Ordinance.

+- D. The Commission on Ethics shall from time to time review ordinances and state and federal laws relating to ethics in government and shall report and make recommendations to the Board of County Commissioners as it deems appropriate. - E. The Commission on Ethics shall develop and deliver ethics training and outreach programs for the benefit of county employees and officials, county vendors, non-profit corporations, and other entities that do business with or are regulated by the County.
 The Commission on Ethics may recommend that the Board enter into agreements with other entities to provide such training and outreach programs to be administered by the Commission on Ethics.